PlumpMath/interoperate-uk.github.com/source/_posts/2012-02-07-using-openlayers-with-rails.markdown

 Over the last few years, I've worked on a few projects that have required the need to display information on a map.
 Typically a polyline (or linestring) depicting a journey made by car.
 I have previously used Google Maps and interacted directly with the Google Maps API.
 However I don't like being tied into a single mapping provider and wanted the ability to easily switch between providers if required.
 [OpenLayers](http://openlayers.org) allows you to do this.
 I'm using Rails and wanted an easy way of storing geodata in a database and have it displayed on a map by [OpenLayers](http://openlayers.org).
 Here's what I ended up with.
 <!-- More -->
 ## Serving up the geodata in Rails
-I'm using Postgres for my main Rails database but I'm also using file based SQLite databases to store datasets of GPS data.
+I'm using PostgreSQL for my main Rails database but I'm also using file based SQLite databases to store datasets of GPS data.
 For simplicity, I have a single table called 'gps' with fields called 'datetime,lat,lon,speed'.
 My data is generally broken down into 'trips' so I have separate files for each trip.

 ```
 sqlite> .schema